 When it comes to location, the highest average paycheck ($71K annually) can be spotted in Columbus, Ohio; St. Louis, Mo. ($66K), Tulsa, Okla. (approximately $64K), and Wichita, Kan. ($62K) are the next top-paying cities.
-High paychecks are not found in Flushing, N.Y.; in fact, at $36K it is one of the worst-paid cities.
-U.S. pay levels are highest in the state of Ohio; salaries there average to $71K per year.
+On the lower end is Flushing, N.Y. at about $36K.
+By state, the highest pay levels are found in Ohio, where the average FlightSafety International Inc. employee makes around $71K per year.

 Years of Experience